Frequently Asked Questions | Physical Therapy

 To ensure prerequisite coursework will fulfill our requirements, we recommend completing and submitting the prerequisite worksheet with a copy of your transcripts (official or unofficial) for review by the Graduate Admissions Counselor for the program.
 Learn more about required coursework and the prerequisite worksheet.

-Does all of my prerequisite coursework and direct clinical patient care experience need to be completed by the time I apply to the program?
+Does all of my prerequisite coursework need to be completed by the time I apply to the program?

 You can still apply if you have pending prerequisite coursework.
 Please be aware that due to the fall deadline for PT applications, grades from fall classes (courses taken during the application cycle) will not be used in the evaluation of the application, nor will they be used in the GPA calculations.
 It is recommended to have as many of the sciences prerequisites either started or completed when you apply.
 If admitted into the program, all pending prerequisite coursework must be completed with a “C” or higher grade before the start of the program in August.

-Do you require the GRE or MCAT to apply to the program?
-Will my application be more competitive if I take either of the tests?
+Is the GRE required to apply to the program?
+Will my application be more competitive if I take the GRE and do well on the exam?

 Do you require a minimum GPA to apply to the program?